This guide will provide you plenty of ideas on what to do in Vienna in 1, 2 or 3 days! And, if you have an extra day, I have ideas for that day too!

 After the palace, it is time to hit the pedestrian part of Old Town.
 This is where you are going to experience the storybook Vienna.
 There are rows and rows of elegant buildings (and way cleaner than your own house).

-While walking around, you are going to bump into Kirch St. Peter and St. Stephen’s Basilica, one of the city’s icon.
+While walking around, you are going to bump into Kirch St. Peter and St. Stephen’s Basilica, one of the city’s icons.
 It is possible to ascend to the top of the basilica and contemplate astounding views of the city and the Danube.

 These streets are full of high-end shops, cafes, restaurants, and galleries.
-Indulge a little bit and have some ice cream, chocolate or cake.
+Indulge a little bit and have some ice cream, chocolate, or cake.
 This was my favorite area to sit down and people watch.

 I recommend having something to eat before moving on to other attractions.
 Hey, you need strength to keep walking!